An Erasmus+ grant is available to participating students to assist with the extra costs of studying and working abroad.

 Your grant will be transferred directly into your account once you have submitted the required documents (payments to UK bank accounts only).
 You will need to save your bank details and upload the Erasmus+ grant contract on our online system, Mobility Online.

 Your grant will be paid in two instalments:

 This will be 70% of your total grant amount.
-We will pay this at the start of your exchange, and upon completion/submission of the following:
+We will pay this once you have arrived in your host country, and upon completion/submission of the following:

 - Risk assessment

 - Learning agreement

 - Online Linguistic Test (if applicable)